manning/CompressionAlgorithms/README.md

 it contains selected postings lists taken from the PA1 data.
 Suppose we use lists of integers for a postings list.

-a.
-How big will the postings list for *linguistics* be?
+* How big will the postings list for *linguistics* be?
-b.
-How big will the postings list for *the* be?
+* How big will the postings list for *the* be?

 Suppose we use a bitmap for whether a word is in a document (that is, bit *i* is 1 iff the document contains word *i* in the Dictionary).

-c.
-How big will the postings list for *the* be?
+* How big will the postings list for *the* be?
-d.
-How big will the postings list for *linguistics* be?
+* How big will the postings list for *linguistics* be?

 How many times more or less efficient is one encoding for a word of a certain frequency?
 What we want is an encoding method that can make postings lists